Pseudo-Riemannian geometry embeds information geometry in optimal transport: Introduction

-Before describing the connection with information geometry, let us discuss briefly the context of \cite{KM10, M12} in more detail.
+Before describing the connection with information geometry, let us discuss briefly the context of the papers \cite{KM10, M12} in more detail.
 A fundamental problem in optimal transport is to study when the Monge-Kantorovich problem \eqref{eqn:MK.problem} admits a Monge (i.e., deterministic) solution, and, if so, the regularity (continuity and smoothness) of the optimal transport map.
-While the first question is addressed by a twist condition on the cost function, regularity involves analyzing nonlinear partial differential equations of which the Monge-Amp\`{e}re equation is a classic example.
-Significant progress was achieved by Ma, Trudinger and Wang \cite{MTW05} and Trudinger and Wang \cite{TW09} who introduced a differential condition on the cost $c$ and showed that it is sufficient for continuity and regularity estimates of the transport map (under suitable conditions on $\mu$ and $\nu$ and their supports).
-Loeper \cite{L09} showed that this condition is also necessary, and also observed that for a Riemannian manifold $M$ with $c(x, y) = \frac{1}{2} d^2(x, y)$, the Ma-Trudinger-Wang (MTW) tensor on the diagonal of $M \times M$ is proportional to the Riemannian sectional curvature (see Example \ref{ex:Loeper}).
-Kim and McCann \cite{KM10} showed that these results correspond to conditions on the Riemann curvature tensor in their pseudo-Riemannian framework (see Remark \ref{rmk:MTW}), and further progress is surveyed in \cite{M12}.
-For more details about the regularity of optimal transport map we refer the reader to \cite[Chapter 12]{V08}, \cite[Section 5]{KM10} as well as \cite{GA14}.
+While existence of a Monge solution is implied by a twist condition on the cost function, regularity involves analyzing nonlinear partial differential equations of which the Monge-Amp\`{e}re equation is a classic example.
+Significant progress was achieved by Ma, Trudinger and Wang \cite{MTW05} and Trudinger and Wang \cite{TW09} who introduced a fourth order differential condition on the cost $c$ and showed that it is sufficient for continuity and regularity estimates of the transport map (under suitable conditions on $\mu$ and $\nu$ and their supports).
+Loeper \cite{L09} showed that this condition is also necessary and also observed that for a Riemannian manifold $M$ with $c(x, y) = \frac{1}{2} d^2(x, y)$, the Ma-Trudinger-Wang (MTW) tensor on the diagonal of $M \times M$ is proportional to the Riemannian sectional curvature (see Example \ref{ex:Loeper}).
+Kim and McCann \cite{KM10} showed that these results correspond to conditions on the Riemann curvature tensor in their pseudo-Riemannian framework (see Remark \ref{rmk:MTW}).
+Further progress, including a characterization of the graph $G$ in terms of a calibration form \cite{KMW10}, is surveyed in \cite{M12}.
+For more details about the regularity of optimal transport maps we refer the reader to \cite[Chapter 12]{V08}, \cite[Section 5]{KM10} as well as \cite{GA14}.